Tambekar Wada – Wall Murals

 As she opened the door of the third-floor room it was like being thrown into a riot of colors.
 It takes me a couple of minutes to adjust to this new reality before it fills me in with excitement.
 To capture them on camera or to study the paintings to see what was painted.
 The ceiling had the traditional green and yellow colors while every inch of the walls was painted.
 Even the door panels carry painted treatises on various aspects of life like music, love, wrestling and they showcase them in Ganjifa Card like presentation.
 Florally patterned strips in bright colors demarcate the paintings and sometimes provide the border to the frame.

 There are traditional scenes from Mahabharata including the anecdotes from the life of Krishna.
 There are ample contemporary scenes from the Anglo-Maratha wars of 19th CE.
-Parts of walls above the doors have large paintings usually depicting war scenes.
+Parts of the walls above the doors have large paintings usually depicting war scenes.

 Narrow strips of walls between doors and paintings depicting music and dance.
-And doors, as I said, had panels consisting on miniatures on a theme.
+And doors, as I said, had panels consisting of miniatures on a theme.
 Some of the larger paintings are like scrolls telling a story in small scenes.

 The paintings were made in the 1870s and the technique used is Secco.
 These may not be the highest quality paintings.
 But they do tell me how those who could afford, painted their walls tastefully.
 I saw similar paintings in Jhansi in Rani of Jhansi’s palace with a predominant Red color.